jeremiahalex/angularattack2016-spellsnap/README.md

 * Automatically join the same game as others from across the world
 * The board resets every 15 minutes, so score as many points before then as you can
+* The bar at the bottom shows what letters other players currenlty have

 ### Build

-* The frontend is AngularJS 2 written in Typescript, hosted on (Surge)(https://spellsnap.2016.angularattack.io)
+* The frontend is AngularJS 2 written in Typescript, hosted on [Surge](https://spellsnap.2016.angularattack.io)
 * The backend is a simple NodeJS server, hosted on [Heroku](https://spellsnap.herokuapp.com)
 * The two communicate via Socket.io